NBA Showtime: NBA on NBC: Development

 The announcer from NBA Jam, Tim Kitzrow, returned, after Midway used the Bulls radio announcer Neil Funk in NBA Hangtime.
 Jon Hey produced all the sound, music and script save for the NBC basketball theme "Roundball Rock" by John Tesh.
 At the time, the music was influenced by 2Pac and Dr. Dre's "California Love" and Master P's "Make 'Em Say Uhh!" and previous NBA Themes written by Jon Hey for NBA Jam and NBA Hangtime.

-As with the previous NBA Jam and NBA Hangtime games, the game contains many secret characters, including members of the Midway staff.
+As with the previous NBA Jam and NBA Hangtime games, the game contains many secret characters, including members of the Midway staff and 12 NBA mascots.
 The arcade version features the Universal Monsters Frankenstein's monster, Bride of Frankenstein, The Mummy, The Wolf Man and Creature from the Black Lagoon.
 The Universal Monsters characters remained exclusive to the arcade version and were not available in any of the game's various home versions.
+Detroit Pistons legend Isiah Thomas is the only former NBA player included as a secret character in the game, across all versions.
+Dennis Rodman, a member of the Los Angeles Lakers' roster when the game initially shipped, was in later revisions alternately classified as a secret character, and as selectable from the roster of the Dallas Mavericks starting with version 3.0.

 The original arcade version shipped with team rosters from the beginning of the 1998–99 NBA season.
 After the release of the console versions, the game featured team rosters from prior to the 1999–2000 NBA season, then Midway released a "Gold" update for arcades with rosters from midway through the 1999-2000 NBA season, shortly before the midseason trading deadline.

+Charles Barkley and Shaquille O'Neal, both previously absent in all versions of NBA Jam Tournament Edition and NBA Hangtime, and home console ports of NBA Jam due to licensing issues, are selectable players in Showtime.